Action Sports History

 Action Sports Maui LLC is a fully Licensed and Insured training facility.
 Compliant with all legal requirements to operate these watersports activities in the State of Hawaii, and Maui County.
 Our instructors are experienced, certified, CPR & First Aid trained to give you an easy, safe, successful and enjoyable experience.

-David’s thirty five year career in watersports training has spanned the globe and has encompassed a variety of watersports including: Sailing, Windsurfing, Surfing, Standup paddle Surfing, Kitesurfing, Parasailing, and Waterskiing.
-David created Action Sports Maui from his twenty year vision of bringing the very best instructors and watermen in each field together to create an Advanced Water-sports Training Center that caters to the highest quality instruction of each sport.
+David’s over 40 year career in watersports training has spanned the globe and has encompassed a variety of watersports including: Sailing, Windsurfing, Surfing, Standup paddle Surfing, Kitesurfing, Parasailing, and Waterskiing, Wing-surf, and foilboarding.
+David created Action Sports Maui from his lifelong vision of bringing the very best instructors and watermen in each field together to create an Advanced Water-sports Training Center that caters to the highest quality instruction of each sport.

 Maui was chosen as the ideal location for the venture because of the world class watersports beaches and reliable year-round conditions.
 Hawaii is at the forefront of watersport innovation and exploration, so there is access to the latest techniques and equipment technology.
 David assembled a team of dedicated watersportsmen and women to provide the very best instruction available, especially in the high performance ends of each sport.